 Scratch the surface, however, and you’ll discover that no two Spanish cities are the same.
 Each has its own distinct personality, meaning there’s always something new to be discovered, no matter how many times you visit.

-Here, we’ve chosen five sensational Spanish ports to tempt travellers of all types.
+Here, we’ve chosen our top five sensational Spanish port destinations to tempt travellers of all types

 From Bilbao, you can also take a day trip to nearby San Sebastian.
 Visit La Concha beach and promenade for Instagram-worthy snaps, and don’t miss sampling the city’s famous pintxos (the Basque version of tapas).
 Try the San Sebastian On Your Own shore experience to see the sights at your own pace.

 La Coruña is the main Atlantic gateway to the scenic Galicia region, a land of lush valleys, rugged coastline, dense forest and towering mountain ranges.
-And any visit to the region would be incomplete without a trip to Santiago de Compostela and its awe-inspiring Romanesque cathedral – see it on the Santiago de Compostela shore experience.
+Any visit to the region would be incomplete without a trip to Santiago de Compostela and its inspiring Romanesque cathedral – see it on the Santiago de Compostela shore experience.

 For those after a more traditional taste of this Balearic gem, explore Ibiza Town’s old quarter and the chic shops, restaurants, bars and cafés in the lower town.
 Beachgoers are spoilt for choice too, with a stretch of sand to suit every whim.